OussamaNahnah/Simple-Blog-/README.md

 ##  Simple-Blog-

-My first website using Laravel, is a small blog
+My first website using Laravel (a small blog)

 ## Tools used
 - Laravel 8